 Mr. Bloomberg began his career with Nesbitt, Thomson and Company Ltd. in 1965 and in 1979 he founded First Marathon Inc. In 1999, First Marathon was bought by the National Bank of Canada and Mr. Bloomberg served as a Director of the Bank until 2016.
 In 2013 Mr. Bloomberg was inducted as an inaugural member of the Investment Industry Association of Canada’s Hall of Fame.

 His leadership in the formative development of Canadian business includes serving as a member of the Canadian Council of Chief Executives, the C.D.
 Howe Institute, and the Investment Dealers Association, and as Director of the Toronto Stock Exchange.
-He has been a long time member of the Young Presidents’ Organization and the Chief Executives Organization and now serves as a Director of this global organization.
+He has been a long time member of the Young Presidents’ Organization and the Chief Executives Organization and recently served as a Director of this global organization.

 The breadth of his engagement and support for research, education, healthcare and culture reflects his belief in Canadian values and confidence in next generation innovators.
 He is a founder and a past director of the MaRS Discovery District, Chair Emeritus of Mount Sinai Hospital, former director of the Royal Ontario Museum and the Toronto International Film Festival, among others.
 In 2012, Mr. Bloomberg was appointed Chancellor of Ryerson University and served a six-year term.
 Mr. Bloomberg is also a member of the McGill Bicentennial Campaign Committee and a member of the Medicine Faculty Advancement Board.